Why should I pursue an M.S. in Nursing – Leadership in Health Care Systems degree with an education

 When do M.S. in Nursing classes start at Regis University?

-Courses are offered in blended eight-week terms that begin in:
+Online courses are offered in blended eight-week terms that begin in January, May or August.

 Can I combine my undergraduate degree with a master’s in nursing?